openDAQ/openDAQ/README.md

 > cmake --preset "x64/msvc-17/full" -G "Visual Studio 16 2019"
 > ```

-> :warning: When cloning from a stakeholder mirror you have to specify `OPENDAQ_REPO_PREFIX` CMake variable to redirect cloning of the
-> dependent libraries to the mirror you have access to.
-To do this just append the variable to the end of the command like below.
-> ```shell
-> cmake --preset <your-preset> -DOPENDAQ_REPO_PREFIX=git@gitlab.hbkworld.com:blueberrydaq
-> ```

 #### 4. Build the project

 Open and build `build/x64/msvc-22/full/openDAQ.sln` using Visual Studio (if one ``msvc`` preset had been used above).